rezak9876/pest-test-helpers/README.md

 ## Usage

 This package adds custom assertions for easier testing of routes and requests.
-Here's an example of how to use the `assertRouteCanSeeRequest` assertion in your tests:
+Here's an example of how to use the `assertrouteCanSeeFormRequest` assertion in your tests:

 ```php
 it('can see the request for the test route', function () {